 The names of the Directors at the date of this report are listed on page 7.
-All held office throughout the year and up to the date of signing these financial statements.
+Following the retirement of Mrs Barker as Chief Executive Officer, Mr Heap was appointed to that role and as a director of the Company on 1 November 2014.
+Mrs Barker remains with the Company as a non-executive director.
+All other directors held office throughout the year and up to the date of signing these financial statements.